zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

 The second part of the answer: Perl 6 is big.
 It's easy to come up with a couple of one-liners that are much faster in other languages.
-However, the
+However, a
 Perl 6 one-liner loads the comprehensive object model, list tools, set tools, large arsenal of async and concurrency tools...
 When in a real program you have to load